Penn Chief Learning Officer, EdD

 2

-Taken twice over the fall and spring term.
-Graded with an Satisfactory or Unsatisfactory grade.
-Spring term carries no cost of attendance.
-If students do not finish all required milestones by uploading their dissertation at the end of the spring EDCL 9950 they will continue on in either EDUC 9950 or EDUC 9900 depending on their progress on coursework and completion of other milestones like the Oral Proposal Hearing.
+Taken at least twice over the fall and spring term.
+Graded with an Satisfactory Complete or Unsatisfactory Progress grade.
+The first fall term carries per term cost of attendance.
+The first spring term carries no cost of attendance.
+If students do not finish all required milestones by uploading their dissertation at the end of the spring they will continue on in EDUC 9950 at the standard GSE EdD dissertation rate.

 Required Milestones: